Ever wonder if it’s possible to get a great job without investing time and money on a four-year degree? The answer is yes.

 Electrical and electronic drafters prepare wiring diagrams, circuit-board-assembly diagrams, and layout drawings used for the manufacture, installation, or repair of electrical equipment.
 These drafters typically work in office environments.

-Projected job openings through 2024 is 5,200.
+Projected job openings through 2024 are 5,200.
 An associate’s in electrical drafting is typically required.
 The median annual wage is $59,520.

-While many career paths require years of schooling and shelling out bucks, the plumbing, HVAC, and electrical fields allow you to make money and get training at the same time.
+While many career paths require 4 years of degrees and shelling out bucks, the plumbing, HVAC, and electrical fields allow you to make money and get training at the same time.
 Becoming a skilled tradesperson in the plumbing, HVAC, or electrical fields has great earning potential.

 The average HVAC technician makes over $43,880.